FlamingoLindo/FlamingoLindo/README.md

 - 22
 - Last year of university
 - Brazilian Software Engineer
-- Currently working as a QA in [Mestres da Web](https://github.com/Mestres-da-Web)
+- Currently working as a back-end developer in [Mestres da Web](https://github.com/Mestres-da-Web) (former QA)
 - Always looking for new stuff to learn 🥸

 <p align="center">